 Subject to clause 8 and 20.2 of this Constitution, upon the liquidation of the Company the surplus assets of the Company (if any) must be distributed to the Shareholder.

-Distribution of Income Shares and Settlement Quota
+Distribution of Ordinary Shares and Settlement Quota

-Upon liquidation of the Company, any Income Shares and Settlement Quota held by the Company must be distributed to a wholly-owned company of the Shareholder.
-The constitution of that wholly-owned company must comply with all of the relevant requirements of the Māori Fisheries Act and the Companies Act and must contain within its Constitution a provision to the same effect as clause 4 of this Constitution before it can receive the Income Shares and Settlement Quota.
+Upon liquidation of the Company, any Ordinary Shares and Settlement Quota held by the Company must be distributed to a wholly-owned company of the Shareholder.
+The constitution of that wholly-owned company must comply with all of the relevant requirements of the Māori Fisheries Act and the Companies Act and must contain within its Constitution a provision to the same effect as clause 4 of this Constitution before it can receive the Ordinary Shares and Settlement Quota.

 Audit